nencarc-digital/nenarc.digital/_sources/docs/index.md

 #### Setting Up New Page With Template

 To upload the template to the new GitHub Page, you first need to clone the new repository.
-This should be done using the terminal/Git Bash terminal depending if you are on Mac OS or Windows.
+This should be done using the terminal/Anaconda Prompt depending if you are on Mac OS or Windows.

 First, you need the corrent link to clone the repository.
 On the repository main page, click on the 'Code' button.